Many homeowners across the United States use a chain-link fence to serve as a barrier between their backyard and the rest of the neighborhood.

 As with any handyman or handywoman project, you’ll want to have all the necessary tools on hand to make the process go smoother.

 Some are for production, others are for your protection, but all of them are essential to the chain-link fence repair process.
 If you don’t have a piece of equipment, go to the nearest store and purchase it before proceeding.

 Before you get started you’ll want tools such as pliers, a reciprocating saw, an extension cord, a metal file, and an adjustable wrench to complete the task.

-For safety, you’ll want a set of safety goggles, gloves, and earplugs or soundproof ear muffs.
+For safety, you’ll want a set of safety goggles, gloves, earplugs, or soundproof ear muffs.

 As far as the actual chain-link fence itself, you’ll want to make sure you have a few chain-link fence rails and wire ties.

 Make sure to stock up or borrow these supplies beforehand, so that you aren’t running to and from the store mid-project.